FinnE145/Lang3/README.md

 # Lang3
 A lightweight statically typed OOP scripting language with flexible structures.

+> IMPORTANT NOTE: Currently, Lang3 can only parse operators, and does not have an interpreter.
+This means you can run mathematical operations including variables successfully, and will be able to view lexer and parser output.

 > For a thorough introduction to Lang3, and more information on syntax, structures, and other aspects and features of the language, check out the [Documentation Jupyter Notebook](https://github.com/FinnE145/Lang3/blob/main/Docs/Lang3Docs.ipynb).
 Soon, a website will be linked here with documentation, download options, and a page to write Lang3 code in your browser and run it on our servers.

 > Note that Lang3 is a placeholder name, and will be changed at a later date.
 If you have a name suggestion, submit an [issue](https://github.com/FinnE145/Lang3/issues/new) with the [`enhancement`](https://github.com/FinnE145/Lang3/labels/enhancement) tag.

 ## Download

 Lang3 is still in the early development stage, and is not available for download yet.
-You can run Lang3 in your browser at [lang3.fmje.dev/run](https://lang3.fmje.dev/run) to see lexer and parser output.
+You can run Lang3 in your browser at [lang3.fmje.dev/run](https://lang3.fmje.dev/run) to see lexer and parser output of operators with numbers and variables.
 Also feel free to download the repo and compile the C# yourself!

+## CLI syntax

+`Lang3 [filepath] [args]`

+*Possible args include:*

+`!t`/`!tokens`: Show Tokens (lexer output)\
+`!a`/`!ast`: Show AST (parser output)\
+`!d`/`!debug`: Show both lexer and parser output (same as using `!t` and `!a`)\
+`!v`/`!verbose`: Show more information in lexer and parser output.
+(Shows filepath and location in lexer output and tokens in parser output)

 ## What is Lang3?